 Before you begin

 This blog deals with the steps you perform after you have completed your analysis.
-You can follow along with the steps using a page from your own analysis, or by first completing the exercise Get started with Insights for ArcGIS up until the steps when you share your results.
+You can follow along with the steps using a page from your own analysis, or by first completing the exercise Create a report in ArcGIS Insights up until the steps when you share your results.

 Share your page in Insights